krzysztofdudek/ai-minion/developer.md

 ## Rules for working with plan file
 - The structure of headers and whitespaces between headers must never be altered.
-- Always follow the instructions for the plan described in the .cursorrules file precisely.
-When uncertain, refer back to the .cursorrules file.
+- Always follow the instructions for the plan described in the "Developers instructions" precisely.
+When uncertain, refer back to the "Developers instructions".
 - The stakeholder can only answer questions through the plan file.
 Always ask questions using the format specified in the template.
 - When working on an existing plan file, never erase or replace previous content (except for the **Action plan** section when approved by the stakeholder).
 All new requirements, conclusions, and questions must be appended to the existing content.
 - Mark completed tasks with "✅ DONE" at the end of the task line.
 Make sure you write it in the plan file.